htmlplus/htmlplus/packages/document/src/content/en/javascript/installation.md

 <plus-switch reverse="true"></plus-switch>
 ```

+## Properties

+To set property.
 All Standard JavaScript APIs are supported.
 Feel free to use them.

 ```html
 <plus-switch id="element"></plus-switch>